-The inaugural season of the 2013-2014 Rieth Chamber Series seeks to help make classical chamber music accessible to the Goshen Community.
+The 2014-2015 Rieth Chamber Series seeks to help make classical chamber music accessible to the Goshen Community.
 These six outstanding concerts will become the cornerstone of chamber and organ music in our concert venues.
 This is a series to which we can sell only 200 subscriptions due to the primary concert venue being Rieth Recital Hall.

 - Providing our patrons with incredible classical and chamber music concerts for their enjoyment

 - Establishing a reputation with performing artists for appreciative Music Center audiences

 - Giving our patrons an opportunity to support classical chamber music in a tangible way